dlannan/defold-warbattlesmp-nakama/README.md

 Server: https://github.com/dlannan/swampy

-SWAMPY is a a work in progress server.
+SWAMPY is a a work in progress game server.
 And is currently undergoing some core changes where all running game modules will run in their own process with their own restricted lua environment.
 This makes SWAMPY quite secure, as well as being very flexible.

 With the above in mind, it is important to note that alot of the code has been "adjusted" to work with Nakama and is probably not always optimally designed to work with Nakama.
 The core idea of this project is to provide a complete sample of a realtime (or near realtime) game that can be used with Nakama, including server code.